brycehenson/fast_search_histogram/README.md

 [https://github.com/brycehenson/fast_sorted_mask](https://github.com/brycehenson/fast_sorted_mask) where I apply similar principles to dramaticaly speed up masking operations (in certian cases).

 ## Future work
+-[x] logo
+-[x] clean main branch
 - Investiage what the effect of non uniform underlying density has on the relative performance
-- usage examples
+- improve hist_adaptive_method
   - try and use some kind of learner or clasifier to predict the best method to use baed on some model and n,m
-  - adaptive wrapper
-  - want a light to calculate method
   - had good sucess with a gaussian kernel SVM: ~87% accuracy, 7ms prediction runtime
   - predition runtime is still prohibitive for an adaptive wraper
     - perhaps a hybrid approach where a more simple rule is used for the small n,m then when the margins or the optimal/suboptimal algorithm are larger than the perdiction time the SVM model is used.